I’ve traveled to over 40 countries on this planet and have lived in five.

 The only sh*thole is Donald Trump’s mouth.
 His racist comments that African, Central American, and Caribbean nations are sh*tholes should disturb everyone.

 On behalf of the United States, my deepest apologies to our allies and friends who live, work, fight, and struggle in over 120 countries on Earth for the cause of freedom and democracy.
 And for the 60 countries who serve as our military allies, including some of the countries Trump refers to as sh*tholes, I’ll be surprised if they keep dying for our ignorance.

-For those of us who have served in the military, intelligence, or in pubic service, it’s impossible not to be appalled as the racist, Donald J. Trump, undermines our nation as a beacon of hope.
+For those of us who have served in the military, intelligence, or public service, it’s impossible not to be appalled as the racist, Donald J. Trump, undermines our nation as a beacon of hope.

-For example, nearly every African country on the continent fought alongside the U.S. in World War II—most joining the allies after the attack on Pearl Harbor.
-In turn, Haitian-Americans have fought alongside Americans since the Revolutionary War, and again in wars thereafter, despite the fact that we have invaded Haiti and occupied their nation between 1915 and 1934, again in 1994 and 1995, and then decided to overthrow their elected government in 2004 as we undemocratically bank rolled a coup d’état and forcibly removed Jean-Bertrand Aristide.
+For example, nearly every African country on the continent fought alongside the U.S. in World War II—most joining the Allies after the attack on Pearl Harbor.
+In turn, Haitian-Americans have fought alongside Americans since the Revolutionary War, and again in wars thereafter, even though we have invaded Haiti and occupied their nation between 1915 and 1934, again in 1994 and 1995, and then decided to overthrow their elected government in 2004 as we undemocratically bank rolled a coup d’état and forcibly removed Jean-Bertrand Aristide.

-Mr. Trump’s actions are even worse when one has knowledge of the many ways in which American interests have exploited the weak and poor abroad—and here in America—for the benefit of plutocrats like Trump.
+Mr. Trump’s actions are even worse when one knows the many ways in which American interests have exploited the weak and poor abroad—and here in America—for the benefit of plutocrats like Trump.